-Today we are continuing our meet the Founding Members series, with Jeffrey Skouson, our newly elected CEO and Master Teacher:
+Today we are continuing our meet the Founding Members series, with Jeffrey Skouson, our former CEO and Master Teacher:

 What’s your musical background?